How to Choose a Green Printer

 You have customer power

-Many printers will have at least some or all of these good environmental practices in place.
-The more environmental friendly a company is, the more they should be rewarded with your business.
-As someone who uses paper and print resources for your business, you have the opportunity to deny funds to printers and paper manufacturers that are ignoring good environmental policies and practices.
+Many printers will have at least some or all of these sustainable practices in place.
 Before ordering your next set of prints, do a bit of research and ask questions of your printer to ensure that you are advancing the green initiative.

 Partnering with a green printing company, like Overnight Prints, ensures a better quality print product as well as sound sustainable practices.